 A line of credit allows you access to money “on demand.”
 It’s not exactly

-Part 1: What is a Personal Line of Credit?
+What is a Personal Line of Credit?

 A personal line of credit is a ready source of funds for personal as well as business needs.
 It gives you access to money, up to a certain limit.
 You can withdraw from the line of credit, up to your credit limit for as many times as you want and for anything you want to use it for.
 However, whatever amount you withdraw, you need to repay it with interest.

 The interest is charged on the amount drawn from your credit line and not on the entire credit limit.
 The personal line of credit stays with you for life as long as you keep repaying the borrowed amount and not exceed your credit limit amount.